JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 - Further environment set up
 - Data structures in Python
-- Git basics
 - In class activity

 ## Thursday March 8th
 6:30 - 8:00 PM

-We'll be using jupyter notebooks for the next class.
-We'll talk about file handling, virtual environments, install our first library.
+Git basics, virtual environments, install our first library, pip and show off our homework.

+- Git basics
 - Virtual environments
 - Jupyter notebooks introduction
-- File handling in python
-- Pandas
 - Homework 3 show and tell

 ## Monday March 12th
 6:30 - 8:00 PM
 Special guest: Reed Spool

 We'll spend this class diving into how the internet works.
-This class will also go over git basics.
 We'll also review our homework assignments as well.

 - How the internet works
 - Homework number 4 introduce

-## Thursday March 15th
+## Monday March 15th
 6:30 - 8:00 PM

+We'll be learning how to traverse files with python.

+- File Handling in python
+- Pandas
+- The OS library
+- In class activity

+## Thursday March 19th
+6:30 - 8:00 PM

 We're going to be working with live data and get started connecting to APIs.

+- Homework # 4 show and tel
 - Learn about APIs
 - Connect to APIs

-## Monday March 19th
-6:30 - 8:00 PM

-We'll be learning how to traverse files with python.

-- Homework # 4 show and tell
-- The OS library
-- In class activity

 ## Thursday March 22nd
 6:30 - 8:00 PM